brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ### September 19, 2020

 Two more coaches are joining the SICBA, Quentin James of the Oregon Ducks and Tristan Porter of the Omaha Mavericks!
 These teams will be handled by James Kight.

-### September 13, 2020

-There's another GM in the SIBA with James Kight taking over the New Orleans Bears!